-There are a lot of variables to consider when shopping for a paint booth.
-One significant decision is the choice between having a pitted or non-pitted model.
+There are many variables to consider when shopping for a paint booth.
+One significant decision is the choice between having a pitted or a non-pitted paint booth model.

 Full downdraft paint booths require a pit for the airflow path.
 The pits can either be cut into concrete, or the paint booth can be built on a raised basement.